 The consequences of breaking the rule vary dramatically depending on your situation.
 In general, your new application could be rejected because you misled the officers as to your true intention of coming to the U.S. You may even be subject to a lifetime ban from entering the U.S. However, this is an extreme measure and would require additional breaches of U.S. laws or immigration regulations.
 It is important to note that you will always have an option to appeal the decision and present your case with additional evidence.

-While the H-1B visa may have an issue date well in advance of October 1st, a beneficiary is not permitted to enter the United States immediately following stamping; rather, a beneficiary can only enter the country up to 10 days before the October 1st start date.
+While the H-1B visa may have an issue date well in advance of October 1st, a beneficiary cannot enter the United States immediately following stamping.
+A beneficiary can only enter the country up to 10 days before the October 1st start date.

-Some people mistakenly refer to the process of changing from B-2 to H-1B or B-1 to H-1B as a “B-2 to H-1B visa transfer.”
-For clarity, the “H-1B visa transfer” process refers to the time when an H-1B beneficiary changes jobs to a different H-1B employer.
+Some people mistakenly refer to the process of changing from B1/B-2 to H-1B as a transfer.”
+For clarity, the “H-1B visa transfer” refers to when an H-1B beneficiary changes jobs to a different employer.
 A change of status is what occurs when you transition from one visa category to another.
 So, when changing from a B-1/B-2 visa to an H-1B visa, it’s a change of status.